raspberrypilearning/chameleon-lights/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 175px; flex-grow: 1">
 Change the colour sensor colour and the humidity values to see what happens to the chameleon and the water droplet.

-**Tip**: You will need to click off the window before the colour is registered.

 </div>
 </div>